larryknaebelobsidian/kingdom/Proposition 164. This Kingdom ends the Gentile-domination..md

 >Obs.
 4
 ### Leads to glory of the Gentile nations
 >Obs.
 6. But the nations, in their selfishness and opposition to the truth, refused to recognize what at the same time is so plainly revealed, viz., that while Gentile domination ceases, it simply ceases because the new order or dominion introduced is immensely its superior in securing the happiness and glory of the Gentile nations.
+### Spoken of guardedly to avoid hostility
 >Obs.
 7. Reference has been made several times to the guarded manner in which the primitive Christians, including even Jesus and the apostles, spoke of the downfall of Gentile dominion.
 This was done in order to avoid the hostility and persecution of the Roman Emperors.
 Yet the view was more or less distinctly proclaimed by the believers, and was one reason why the millenarian doctrine fell into disrepute, especially after a union of State and Church, with those in power.
+### Theocratic King born when gentile domination was at its height
 >Obs.
 8. The reader may regard it as significant that the Theocratic King was born at the very time that the Gentile dominion was in its most extended and consolidated form.

 >when Jesus, “the Christ,” appeared and tendered the Kingdom to the elect nation (Props.
 54, 55, etc.) which, if accepted (by a national repentance), would nave broken the Roman Power with irresistible force.